How data exchange on Senate works

 The Senate Platform delivers a ‘data sharing control-center’ for organizations.

-Your responsibilities as a Data Custodian
+Your responsibilities as a Data Governance Manager

 - Data upload and management is typically carried out by a data analyst, on behalf of the data custodian.
 If you are prepping and managing your data for exchange, refer to the Quick Start Guide for Analysts on how to get your data into Senate and prepare a package for exchange.

-Managing data requests
+How are data requests managed?

-- A data license specifies the terms of exchange, including what analysis will be run, datasets combined for analysis, conditions for permitted use of data / extraction, data access terms and any commercials.
+- A data license specifies the terms of exchange, including what analysis will be run, how datasets are combined for analysis, conditions for permitted use of data / extraction, data access terms and any commercials.

 - Access to the data is not granted until a data license is approved the data governance manager from each organization, and lastly, the Data Republic platform admin.
 For more information on how data licensing works, see Requesting and approving data licenses.